alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-matters-need-to-disapproval-of-evil.md

 group1: true
 locale: en
 lang: en
-excerpt: "Is it allowed to reprove a Muslim because he believes that pictures are permissible?
+summary: "Is it allowed to reprove a Muslim because he believes that pictures are permissible?
 What things are permissible to denounce?"
 ---

 ### Question: